Financial Aid for Nursing Students

 Interest: The amount you pay for borrowing money, set at a percentage rate that can either be fixed or variable over time.

-Grants: Grants are a form of financial aid used to pay for tuition, books, and other education expenses that are not paid back, but may require service or work time after graduation.
+Grants: Grants are a form of financial aid used to pay for tuition, books, and other education expenses that you don’t need to repay, but may require service or work time after graduation.
 Grants are typically awarded based on financial need or to fill a state- or federal-level industry gap.

 Scholarships: Scholarships can be used to pay for tuition, books, and other educational expenses and are not paid back.
 Awards can come from private, public, government, or religious organizations and can range in gift amount.
 Typically, scholarships are a one-time gift.